ayunav/MeetupOrganizer/README.md

   1. Create new file (cmd + N), name it `Constants`, and add to the project.
   2. Copy-paste the code from [here](https://github.com/ayunav/MeetupOrganizer/blob/master/GitHubConstants.md), and insert your own API and OAuth keys.

-* Build and run.
+Build and run.

-You should be able to build and run the project now, but you may encounter a few other possible errors.
+- You should be able to build and run the project now, but you may encounter a few other possible errors.

- - Missing module error:
+  *Missing module error:*

 ![Missing module error](https://github.com/ayunav/MeetupOrganizer/blob/master/Screenshots/Missing_module_error.png)

-  1. Try to build (cmd + B) the project.
+  1. Build (cmd + B) the project.
 The error should go away.
-  2. Or run `pod install` in your terminal, if building the project didn't help.
+  2. If building the project didn't help, run `pod install` in your terminal.

 It shouldn't be a problem, but just in case, if you're missing the image assets in the project, you can download and add them manually from [here](https://github.com/ayunav/MeetupOrganizer/tree/master/MeetupIcons).